Selium-Anarchy-Open-Source/Selium-Anarchy-Website/README.md

 If you have any issues or questions, you can:

-#Contact the Selium Anarchy owners on discord
+Contact the Selium Anarchy owners on discord

 SpicyHamBoi#8998 HamQ1#4016

 Post them [here](https://github.com/SpicyHamBoi/Selium-Anarchy-Website/issues)

 Btw the site is in massive devlopment, so it hasn't got a domain or any css styling.

--SpicyHamBoy a.k.a.
-Selium Anarchy Team
+-Selium Anarchy Staff